rubyredrick/ri_cal/README.md

     END:VCALENDAR
     ENDCAL

-**Beware of the initial whitespace in the above example.** The parser does not strip initial whitespace from lines in the file and will fail.
+**Beware of whitespace.** The parser does not strip initial whitespace from lines in the file.

 As already stated the string argument may be a full icalendar format calendar, or just one or more subcomponents, e.g.